SasTomasz/RecordMe/README.md

-This is my concept of an app I want to create.
-My goal is to create an app with a minimum number of features but also an app that can put in Google Play Store.
+# Why this app?
 I am a junior developer who graduated course Android Basics Nanodegree by Google.
 After the course I realized that the main skill I need to still develop is programming apps, resolving real problems myself.
 So this app is my way to achieve this.
 I want to build something useful.
 My goal is to learn how to build a modern android app with architecture standards, and how to put this app in Google Play Store, maintain it in long term, and take care of users.
 If You want to help me to improve this app or showing me better problem solving I'm open to learning something from a smarter developer.
 I'll be very grateful for Your help.

+### App concept
+This is my concept of an app I want to create.
+My goal is to create an app with a minimum number of features but also an app that can put in Google Play Store.

 The main feature is to record audio on demand.
 In the main activity, the user can see a big rec button.
 When it clicked recording starts.
 I want to add some animations for this and for example